GEFM: Graph-Enhanced EEG Foundation Model: Background and Related Work

 \subsection{EEG Foundation Models}

 Foundation models have recently been introduced in the EEG field to address key challenges, such as the difficulty of large-scale data labeling.
 Among these, BENDR~\cite{kostas2021bendr} is a notable example, leveraging techniques inspired by BERT~\cite{devlin2018bert} and wav2vec~\cite{baevski2020wav2vec}.
+First, raw multi-channel EEG signals are passed through six convolutional layers (referred to as the ``BENDR Encoder") to generate convolved features.
+A portion of the convolved features is then masked, and a Transformer encoder reconstructs the masked features using the unmasked features as context.
+The model is optimized by calculating the contrastive loss between the reconstructed features and the original convolved features before masking.

+MAEEG~\cite{chien2022maeeg} is an improved model that builds upon the BENDR~\cite{kostas2021bendr} method, achieving enhanced performance.
+Specifically, a linear layer and a convolutional layer are added after the Transformer encoder to directly reconstruct the EEG signal.
+And then instead of computing the contrastive loss between the original features and the reconstructed features, MAEEG calculates the reconstruction loss between the input EEG signal and the reconstructed EEG signal.

+Neuro-GPT~\cite{cui2024neuro} is another model that has achieved higher performance than BENDR~\cite{kostas2021bendr}.
+This model is based on the Generative Pre-trained Transformer (GPT)~\cite{radford2019language} method and uses a decoder-only Transformer Encoder for the encoded features by a new EEG Encoder, which consists of a convolutional module and a Transformer Encoder.

 However, to the best of our knowledge, existing EEG foundation models focus exclusively on learning time-series information, while neglecting inter-channel relationships, which are also critical for capturing the underlying dynamics of EEG signals.